BlvckBytes/ItemPredicateParser/README.md

 ## Things To Think About

-- Handle chests being updated in the meantime
+- Handle chests being updated while the search-results are browsed
-- Item categories (seems to be solved by material-wildcards)
 - Write tests for material wildcards